KITmetricslab/tadda/README.md

 ### **Simulation**
-contains code to reproduce illustrative figures and small simulation examples.
+This folder contains code to reproduce illustrative figures and small simulation examples.

 The contents of this repository are likewise under a Creative Commons Attribution-NonCommercial 4.0 International Public License.